fidraC/blog/_posts/2023-07-28-breaking-silverblue.md

 This will deploy the latest commit.
 However, the system will still be unusable.
 This will only fix one of the partitions.

+**Note:** If this doesn't work, try pulling from `fedora:fedora/38/x86_64/testing/silverblue`.
+After getting a working system, you can pull `fedora:fedora/38/x86_64/silverblue` again.
+{: .notice--warning}

 ```bash
 Validating refs...
 Validating refs in collections...